orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 }
 ```

-One thing to note in the `fetchUser` method, is that we are setting a boolean flag in localStorage when a user authenticates, or logs out.
+One thing to note in the `fetchUser` method is that we are setting a boolean flag in localStorage when a user authenticates or logs out.
 This will help us quickly determine whether a user is logged in for UI purposes, which we'll discuss in just a bit.

 We'll also need to update `firebase-reducer.js` to make sure the store is updated when these new actions are dispatched: